daserzw/satosa-oidc-to-saml/README.md

 The certificate and key pair for the HTTPS endpoints is better to be a certificate issued by a valid CA, otherwise you'll have a hard time even in a test environment.

-The other threes can be created in one run with the following command:
+The other three pairs can be created in one run with the following command:

 ```
-for ck in metadata frontend backend; do openssl req -newkey rsa:3072 -keyout /opt/satosa/etc/$i.key -nodes -out /opt/satosa/etc/$i.crt -subj /CN=PROXYS_FQDN; done
+for ck in metadata frontend backend; do openssl req -newkey rsa:3072 -keyout /opt/satosa/etc/$ck.key -nodes -out /opt/satosa/etc/$ck.crt -subj /CN=PROXY_FQDN; done
 ```

 ### Proxy configuration

 The main confguration file is `proxy_conf.yaml`.
-The example configuration is almost ready for running the proxy with some modifications:
+The example configuration is almost ready for running the proxy, with some modifications:

 - `BASE` should be set to the base URL of the proxy, as in:
  ```